Duo accused of stealing kittens from Sayreville had adopted 4 before

 The landlord said he believed there was only one cat in the room, Ray said.
 She said officials don't know if that might be the second missing cat — named Maggie — or the four that had been previously adopted.

 "Clearly they don't have the others in that room, so it's like where are they others and why won't they tell," she said.
 "We don't know what to do now."

-"They were good people," Ray said of Welsh and Huang.
+"They were good people," Ray said of the suspects.
 "They were on the up and up.
 They even sent us pictures of one of our cats to the foster mom showing a picture of the cat lounging in the girl's lap."

 Ray said she eventually learned from Google searches that the couple had faced criminal charges past.
-Earlier this year, Tapinto.net reports, the two were arrested on shoplifting charges.
+Earlier this year, the two were arrested on shoplifting charges.

-Ray said the Berkley, the recovered cat is doing "great" but that not knowing where the other cats are is troubling.
+Ray said that Berkley, the recovered cat is doing "great" but that not knowing where the other cats are is troubling.